-Stock medication for supervised administration by nursing and pharmacy staff, will be issued to the relevant wing/ward.
+Stock medication for supervised administration by nursing and pharmacy staff, will be issued to the relevant wing/area..

 Non-stock or temporary stock will be named-patient and labelled as "non-stock".
-Liquid/orodispersible and modified-release preparations will be dispensed to support the prison regime and the wards (H2 and H3).
+Liquid/orodispersible and modified-release preparations will be dispensed to support the prison regime and the healthcare wings (H2 and H3).